 You can't expect to turn up to every workout feeling 100%.
 Sometimes, you'll go to the gym feeling tired, lethargic and unmotivated, and if that sounds familiar, finding the best pre-workout may be all that's needed to alleviate your training lull.

 Don't believe in the power of pre-workout?
 Well, a study published in the Journal of the International Society of Sports Nutrition reported that combining pre-workout with HIIT workouts resulted in significant increases in VO2 max, training volume and lean body mass while also speeding up the rate at which moderately trained recreational athletes lost body fat.

 Still, if you decide to get in on the pre-workout action yourself, you'll want to know how to do it safely and smartly.
-That's why we've created a one-stop guide to pre-workout that includes everything from a professional sports nutritionist's opinion to the pros and cons of supplementing your nutrition with lifters' favourite pick-me-up.
+That's why we've created a one-stop guide to the best pre-workout supplements that includes everything from a professional sports nutritionist's opinion to the pros and cons of supplementing your nutrition with lifters' favourite pick-me-up.

 You'll also find a guide to the products that can give you a natural pre-workout boost as well as the best pre-workout supplements money can buy, as tested by the Men’s Health Lab.

 Consider this article your pre pre-workout.

 If you don't fuel yourself properly before exercises or hard workouts, you'll be less energised, weaker and will fatigue faster than normal.
 That's a fact.
 Pre-workout is designed to help fight this, to help you keep going harder and for longer.
 So while the supplement can be taken in a variety of formats — from meals to shakes to pills and more — they're all designed to boost energy levels and increase focus.

 For many, pre-workout supplements are usually mixed with a drink and taken around 30 minutes before the beginning of a workout.
 That's because, by supplying your body with extra carbohydrates, the glucose in the pre-workout helps raise blood sugar levels and supply additional energy during a workout.
 In short, they're much more energising than a banana, shot of espresso or a black coffee.

 What's in My Pre-Workout and Is It Safe?